 We love a simple strawberry smoothie – they’re sweet, nutritious, and super-easy to prepare.
 With just 3 ingredients, you’ll probably find that you’ve already got everything you need to make them!

-In this article – we share five of our favourite 3-ingredient strawberry smoothies along with tips on preparation and nutrition.
+In this article – we share five of our favourite 3-ingredient strawberry smoothies (all dairy-free) along with tips on preparation and nutrition.

 - Basic Strawberry Smoothie Recipe